Third suspect in fatal Warren fire arrested

-According to U.S. Marshals and Warren Police, Zackary Gurd, 23, was arrested by the Regional Fugitive Task Force in connection to the fatal fire that killed 16-year-old Chassidy Broadstone.
+According to U.S. Marshals and the Warren Police Department, Zackary Gurd, 23, was arrested by the Regional Fugitive Task Force in connection to the fatal fire that killed 16-year-old Chassidy Broadstone.

 Investigators say they got word Thursday that Gurd got off a Greyhound bus in Richmond, Virginia, and left on foot.
 Marshals tracked him from the bus station to the 1200 block of Bridge Road in Chester, Virginia, where he was arrested.